TalariaSoftware/ncmanager-help/minutes/what-to-include.md

 Shorter minutes
 are not only
-easier to correct
+easier to correct,
 but will also
 have fewer mistakes.
 The less the secretary needs
-to record
+to record,
 the fewer opportunities
 for mistakes
-they have
+they have,
 and the easier
 it is
 to avoid them.

 Shorter minutes also
-makes it easier
+make it easier
 for the person
 taking minutes
 to participate